vercel/next.js/docs/advanced-features/react-18/server-components.md

 }
 ```

-Note that the `runtime` option also enables [Streaming SSR](/docs/advanced-features/react-18/streaming).
-When setting to `'edge'`, the server will be running entirely in the [Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).
+Using `runtime` also enables [Streaming SSR](/docs/advanced-features/react-18/streaming).
+When setting `runtime` to `'edge'`, the server will be running entirely in the [Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime).

-Once you've made this change, you can start using React Server Components.
+Now, you can start using React Server Components in Next.js.
 [See our example](https://github.com/vercel/next-rsc-demo) for more information.

 ### Server Components Conventions